navesadeh/full-cache/README.md

 ## 🌐 Backend Integration Examples

-To support CoreCache on the backend, you can use any server (Node.js, Python, Go, etc.) to expose two interfaces:
+To support FullCache on the backend, you can use any server (Node.js, Python, Go, etc.) to expose two interfaces:

 ### 1. `WebSocket` Push Server